Advisory Services for Students Interested in Preparing for the Health Professions

 Pre-health studies encompass much more than medicine.
 The HPAC serves those interested in pursuing a career in medicine, pharmacy, dentistry, veterinary medicine, physician assistant, physical therapy, optometry, or some other health care field.
 To receive regular pertinent announcements and to be eligible for scholarships and other services, students are invited to register with the HPAC each fall by visiting the Health Professions Advisory Office located in Ward Hall, Room 327/330.

 Pre-health students should utilize the office of the HPAC for the following services and functions:

 1. Updated information about requirements for entering professional programs, including prerequisite courses, admissions tests, other requirements (e.g. exposure to the health care field, service activities, leadership activities) & the application process.

 2. Advice about choosing a health care profession and alternative health care career options when appropriate.

-3. Workshops or other venues for preparation of the personal essay/goals statement for the professional school application
+3. Workshops or other venues for preparing the personal statement/goals essay required for professional school applications.

 5. Books and other resources in the conference room/study area (Ward 327) to help students prepare for admission to professional programs.

-7. Provide information to students about opportunities for clinical exposure; summer programs for professional school preparation; and opportunities for service activities.
+7. Information about opportunities for clinical exposure and opportunities for service activities.

-8. Provide online information, updated annually, about health care careers and application requirements.
+8. Online information, updated annually, about health care careers and application requirements.

-9. Interview those planning to apply to professional programs and write their committee letters of evaluation for the schools requesting them.
+9. Committee interviews and committee letters of evaluation for the schools that request them.